Libya–United Kingdom relations

 Relations between Libya and the United Kingdom were initially close and positive after the British Armed Forces helped rebel forces to topple Muammar Gaddafi's regime in the 2011 Libyan Civil War.
 British officials have visited Libya several times since then, including two visits by Prime Minister David Cameron when large crowds turned out to welcome him.
 The British Armed Forces are also helping to train Libya's National Army as part of wider cooperation on security matters.
 Security conditions have deteriorated since 2014, when the United Kingdom suspended operations from their embassy in Tripoli, into a second civil war.
 In June 2022, the United Kingdom re-opened its embassy in Tripoli.

 History

 Colonial years and Kingdom of Libya (1943–1969)

-Libya was an Italian colony for much of the early 20th century until it was invaded in World War II, with Tripolitania and Cyrenaica being occupied by the UK and Fezzan occupied by France.
+Libya was an Italian colony for much of the early 20th century until it was invaded in World War II, with Tripolitania and Cyrenaica being occupied by the UK (British Military Administration of Libya) and Fezzan occupied by France (Fezzan-Ghadames Military Territory).
 After the war, the United Nations organised negotiations to decolonise Libya.
 These were successful and on 24 December 1951, the United Kingdom of Libya was established under the leadership of King Idris.

 Under Idris, Libya maintained a close relationship with the UK even after London's relations with other Arab nations soured due to the 1956 Suez Crisis.